whynotdakshh/Sargam-Terms-Of-Service/README.md

-# 📜 Sargam Terms of Service
+# 📜 Melvix Terms of Service

-_Last Updated: April 19, 2026_
+_Last Updated: May 04, 2026_

-These Terms of Service ("Terms") govern your use of **Sargam**, a Discord music bot.
+These Terms of Service ("Terms") govern your use of **Melvix**, a Discord music bot.

-By inviting or using Sargam, you agree to these Terms.
+By inviting or using Melvix, you agree to these Terms.

 ---

 ## 📌 Acceptance of Terms

-By using Sargam, you confirm that:
+By using Melvix, you confirm that:
-- You comply with Discord’s Terms of Service
+- You comply with Discord’s [Terms of Service](https://discord.com/terms)
 - You are responsible for your usage of the bot

 ---

 ## ⚙️ Description of Service

-Sargam provides:
+Melvix provides:

 - Music playback functionality
 - Queue and track management